umgbhalla/dotfiles/README.md

   In this prompt you may type `p` to view the pending partition table.
 - Type `g` to create a new GPT partition scheme.
 This will also erase the old partition table along with any old partitions.
-- Create a SWAP partition.
-Type `n` to create a new partition, press `enter` to use the default partition number and first sector, and make the partition size twice the size of your RAM capacity.
-My RAM is 15 GB:
+- Create an efi `/efi` partition.
+Type `n` to create a new partition, press `enter` to use the default partition number and first sector, and make the partition size 200 MB.
   ```
   n
   enter
   enter
-  +30G
+  +200M
   ```
   If prompted to remove an existing filesystem signature, say `yes`.
   New signatures will be established for the new partitions.

   Additionally, if you accidentally create a bad partition, you can always delete the partition using the `d` key.
-- Create an efi `/efi` partition.
+- Create a SWAP partition.
+The partition size should be twice the size of your RAM capacity.
+My RAM is 15 GB:
   ```
   n
   enter
   enter
-  +200M
+  +30G
   ```
 - Create a root `/` partition.
   ```